RenChung9/PressStartMagazine/README.md

 Walkthrough for this Ver:

 This demo includes only the home page for now.
-It showcases a header that has a video playing in the background, links to the different main pages of the site.
+It showcases a header that has a video playing in the background and links to the different main pages of the site.
 Links to gaming articles, an 'About Us', and a footer with social media links.

 Client's Objectives Cleared:

-✅ A hub for gaming related news and reviews.
+✅ A hub for gaming-related news and reviews

-✅ Clear/Easy to Read
+✅ Clear/easy to read

-✅ Introduces User to Information on homepage
+✅ Introduces user to information on homepage

-✅ No Gimmicks to get readers attention (pop-ups)
+✅ No gimmicks to get readers' attention (pop-ups)

 ## Getting Started

 ### Dependencies

 * Created on Windows 11 PC.
-Standard HTML, Video, PNG Files.
+Standard HTML, video, and PNG files.

 ### Installing